 |What is a «Constellation analysis (CA)»?|

-This method develops constellations.
+This Constellation Analysis (CA) develops constellations.
 Constellations are relations between heterogenous elements that build a cohesive cluster.
 Four types of elements are differentiated: social actors, natural elements, technical elements as well as signs/symbols.
-During the constellation analysis, equal importance is assigned to all elements and there is a focus on the relations between them.
+During the CA, equal importance is assigned to all elements and there is a focus on the relations between them.
 This method involves experts from science and practice with the intention to find the constellation reflecting the perceived reality most participants can accept or even share.

 Why should it be applied?

-Constellation analysis (CA) is a methodological approach that has been designed to cope with complex situations that require interdisciplinary and transdisciplinary cooperation for the development of solutions (Kruse 2008: 48).CA has been implemented with different objectives such as mapping the diversity of perspectives, development of strategies, analysis of the implementation and the impact of policy measures on the structure of a constellation over a longer period of time, and integration of results (Schäfer et al. 2010: 121).
+CA is a methodological approach that has been designed to cope with complex situations that require interdisciplinary and transdisciplinary cooperation for the development of solutions (Kruse 2008: 48).CA has been implemented with different objectives such as mapping the diversity of perspectives, development of strategies, integration of results, as well as the analysis of the implementation of policy measures and of their impact on the structure of a constellation over a longer period of time (Schäfer et al. 2010: 121).
 The method has been proven to identify meaningful constellations in sustainability, technology and innovation studies so far.

 |When should it be applied?|